anutt12/Ifpa/README.md

 # ifpa

+**User Stories -**

+**Bronze level:**

+* As a user I want to be able to create an account with the IFPA

+* As a user I want to be able to login to my account

+* As a user I want to be able to view my profile

+* As a user I want to be able to view other players’ profiles

+* As a user I want to be able to view my stats

+* As a user I want to be able to view other players’ stats

+* As a user I want to be able to see my ranking

+* As a user I want to be able to see the ranking of other players

+**Silver level:**

+* As a user I want to be able to view individual tournament results

+* As a user I want to be able to view upcoming tournaments

+**Gold level:**

+* As a user I want to be able to sign up for upcoming tournaments

+* As a user I want to be able to link my personal profile my public profile on the site

+**Platinum level:**

+* As an admin I want to be able to update results from tournaments

+* As an admin I want to be able to add upcoming tournaments

 ### Resources
 [Web Scraping Tutorial](https://zenscrape.com/java-web-scraping-comprehensive-tutorial/)
 We first tried a simple jsoup crawler on [Books to Scrape](http://books.toscrape.com/index.html).
 The jsoup method successfully returned the endpoints and titles of the books on the home page.
 We decided to comment this code out and try the HtmlUnit because it allows us to block CSS and JavaScript to help simplify getting a website's data.